How to Create Mokume Gane Jewelry

 1.5 Fire the Billet

-Now I put everything inside the kiln, then choose the time and temperature according to the metals I’m using for this firing.
+Now put everything inside the kiln, then choose the time and temperature according to the metals I’m using for this firing.
 The rule of thumb is keeping the metals below melting point yet hot enough to ensure they bond together.
 This differs between pieces of equipment and is typically learned through trial and error.
 Simply put: Using a variety of metals requires different heat and time.

-2. MOKUME GANE PROCESS: BILLET FORGING AND SHAPING
+BILLET FORGING AND SHAPING

 Once the billet is finished, we file the sides to ensure that the metal layers are evenly lined up.
 We also check for any potential cracks.